zubxxr/r2ware/README.md

 > fi
 > ```

-## Multi-Machine Communication Setup
+## Multi-Machine Wi-Fi Communication Setup

 This section outlines the setup process for enabling multi-machine communication between the R2 and a ground station.
+It consists of setting up the network for the R2 locally and in docker container, and the ground station so they can all recognize each other over Wi-Fi.

-### R2 Machine
+### *R2 Machine*

 #### Local Machine Setup

-1. **Enable Multicast:**

-   Run the following commands on the R2's local machine to enable communication with a ground station **on the same network**:
+1. **Enable Multicast**: Run the following commands locally to enable communication with a ground station **on the same network**:

    ```bash
    sudo ip link set lo multicast on